digitaltrails/vdu_controls/README.md

     This allows some monitors with incorrect metadata to work out-of-the-box.
     Contributed by Mohammed Elsayed Ahmed.
-  * When parsing monitor metadata, well known "Continuous" VCP-feature definitions, such as brightness, will always be regarded as "Continuous" and any attached 'Value:' metadata that implies otherwise will be ignored (with a warning logged).
+  * When parsing monitor metadata, well known "Continuous" VCP-feature definitions, such as brightness, will always be regarded as "Continuous".
+    Any attached 'Value:' metadata that implies otherwise will be ignored (with a warning logged).
 Contributed by Mohammed Elsayed Ahmed.
     This allows some monitors with incorrect metadata to work out-of-the-box.
   * The protect NVRAM option has been made mandatory.
   * A cascade-guard has been added to protect NVRAM from cascading writes
-    due to _cats  on keyboards_ (or application, driver, or hardware bugs)..
+    due to application, driver, or hardware bugs (or _cats on keyboards_)
   * The script's source code has been refactored into multiple source files.
   * The executable is now a Python _zipapp_ containing the source hierarchy.
   * The included set of language-translations has been expanded.
 All of